deepns/deepns.github.io/_posts/2019-10-31-getting-started-with-github-pages.md

 The steps covered here is just one among the many ways to set up Github Pages.
 There are ways to set up a Github Page completly online without any local operations.
 I will cover that in a later post.

 This blog is an extension of my learning journey.
 When learning something new, I often take notes so that I can revisit later in case I need to refer.
-I post them here, so others can also benefit from my experience.
+I share them here, so others can also benefit from my experience.

 ## Tip time